Comparing Liquid Funds vs FD: Which Offer Better & Much Higher Returns?

 Both instruments have their pros and cons.
 A liquid fund can earn higher returns than a fixed deposit.
-It is ideal if you wish to park surplus funds for a brief period without a fixed investment horizon.
-There is no lock-in period, and you can retrieve the amount within 24 hours without a penalty, as long as the amount is redeemed after seven days.
+It is ideal to park surplus funds briefly without a specified investment horizon.
+There is no lock-in period, and you can retrieve the amount within 24 hours without a penalty as long as the amount is redeemed after seven days.
 However, a liquid fund investment is slightly riskier than a fixed deposit.

 Is a Liquid Fund better than a savings account?

 Both liquid funds and savings bank accounts offer high liquidity.
-However, liquid funds offer higher returns, but with a higher risk.
+However, liquid funds provide higher returns but with a higher risk.

 How do the following instruments compare – liquid funds vs debt funds vs FDs?

-Debt fund is a larger umbrella term for all mutual funds that primarily invest in debt securities.
+Debt fund is a more extensive umbrella term for all mutual funds primarily investing in debt securities.
 With this category, liquid funds only invest in debt securities with a maturity period of 91 days.
 Other debt funds may also invest a small portion in equity, gold, and other instruments.
 On the other hand, fixed deposits are fixed-income investments that are not market-linked.
-Though debt funds and liquid funds are less risky than equity-based instruments, they still have some risk factors, unlike fixed deposits.
+Debt and liquid funds are less risky than equity-based instruments, but they still have some risk factors, unlike fixed deposits.

 Why are liquid fund returns lower than equity funds but higher than fixed deposits?

-Liquid funds invest in debt securities such as money market instruments, with a maturity period of 91 days, and not equity.
+Liquid funds invest in debt securities, such as money market instruments, with a maturity period of 91 days, not equity.
 Hence, the returns are comparatively lower.
 However, the fund managers actively manage the fund to capitalise on market opportunities.
-Hence, they offer higher returns than fixed deposits.
+Therefore, they offer higher returns than fixed deposits.

 Can I withdraw money from a liquid fund?

 Liquid funds offer an instant withdrawal facility that enables investors to redeem units instantly.
-According to SEBI guidelines, you can redeem up to INR 50,000 per day.
-However, if you withdraw funds within seven days of opening, you may have to pay a small penalty.
+According to SEBI guidelines, you can redeem up to INR 50,000 daily.
+However, if you withdraw funds within seven days of opening, you may have to pay a minor penalty.